Shroedinger’s Rapist And The Imagined Right To Intrude

 Again, I don’t feel that.
 But saying “hello” is about interrupting to capture attention, not about entering her space.
 And this is unrelated to the right to address someone else.

-• osoborracho Says:
+• osoborracho permalink

 JayJay, this whole discussion has been about IN PRACTICE not principle.
 Yes, in an ideal world a strange woman approaching a man would be no different from the reverse.
 WE DON’T LIVE THERE, so arguing about it is moot.